Urge incontinence occurs when you have a strong, sudden need to urinate. The bladder then squeezes, or spasms, and you lose urine.

 - Lifestyle changes

-Managing urge incontinence usually begins with bladder retraining.
+Managing urge incontinence most often begins with bladder retraining.
 This helps you become aware of when you lose urine because of bladder spasms.
 Then you relearn the skills you need to hold and release urine.

 - You set a schedule of times when you should try to urinate.
-You try to hold in urination between these times.
+You try to avoid urination between these times.

 - One method is to force yourself to wait 1 to 1 1/2 hours between trips to the bathroom, even if you have any leakage or an urge to urinate in between these times.